Magyar57/mugOS/Docs/Roadmap.md

 Notes:
 - PS/2 Driver purposely does NOT support hot-plug (as the specification PS/2 was designed for)
-- PS/2 Keyboard driver SysRq detection implementation sends spurious (but ) alt presses (see PS2.c in handleScancode for more details)
+- PS/2 Keyboard driver SysRq detection implementation sends spurious (but innocuous) alt presses (see PS2.c in handleScancode for more details)
 - The framebuffer driver only supports 32 bpp framebuffers